janayfox/af_fish/README.md

 # af_fish
 Data analysis for chapter 4 of thesis analyzing shifts in gene expression in two species of fish that live in low- or high-DO environments.
+Scripts should be run in order of numbering.
+Start with folder 1 of scripts and go through the scripts in order and so on.
+Folder with old scripts is for scripts that did not generate outputs used in the paper.